Ebola Outbreaks

 Sudan Ebolavirus Outbreak

-The UKHSA issued a public health message on November 14, 2022, regarding the Sudan Ebolavirus outbreak in Uganda.
+The UKHSA issued a public health message on November 14, 2022, regarding the SVD outbreak in Uganda.
 All workers returning to the U.K. from areas affected by SUDV should be risk-assessed by the UKHSA.
 On November 1, 2022, the WHO advised against any travel and/or trade restrictions to Uganda based on available information for the current SUDV outbreak.

 Ebola Vaccines